 How your complaint is managed depends on what it is about.

-Most complaints can be resolved quickly and informally to everybody's satisfaction simply by talking to the teacher concerned or the head of faculty.
+Most complaints can be resolved quickly and informally to everybody's satisfaction simply by having a discussion and exploring options to resolve the matter.

 Some complaints are covered under another policy or by special legislation e.g. occupational health and safety or anti-discrimination policies.
 You will be advised if this is the case with your complaint.